 405 E. 75th St.

 209 E. 75th St.

-Downtown Chatham is a Safe Zone for younger families, older residents, local customers, employees, and tourists alike.
+Chatham Center Chicago is a Safe Zone for younger families, older residents, local customers, employees, and tourists alike.
 In addition, by design, the project will support an improved merchant mix for family-friendly Kid’s Zone, where brick-and-mortar businesses attract a citywide consumer market, whose online retail presence attracts customers nationwide and all participate in the concept of “Buying Chatham.”
-As vacant storefronts are occupied, Downtown Chatham becomes a destination.
+As vacant storefronts are occupied, Chatham Center Chicago becomes a destination.
 As consumer traffic increases and existing businesses expand, there is the reasonable expectation that employment opportunities will increase along the corridor and within the nearby communities.
 The >4,500 employers have more reasons to stay in the area that has more dining and shopping.
 Synergy is created when this project is connected to the City of Chicago

 - Retail Thrive and Chicago Neighborhood NOW which provides grants to merchant and property owners to improve their storefronts; and